Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Unemployment Insurance

-Unemployment insurance benefits provide income to individuals who have lost work through no fault of their own that meet Alabama's requirements.
-To be eligible, the person must be a resident of Alabama, unemployed, worked in Alabama during the past 12 months, earned a minimum amount of wages determined by Alabama guidelines and be actively seeking work each week the person collects benefits.
+Unemployment insurance benefits provide income to individuals who have lost work through no fault of their own that meets Alabama's requirements.
+To be eligible, the person must be a resident of Alabama, unemployed, worked in Alabama during the past 12 months, earned a minimum amount of wages determined by Alabama guidelines, and be actively seeking work from at least three prospective employers for each week the person collects benefits.
+Ala.
+Code § 25-4-77.

 Workers' Compensation

 The Alabama Workers' Compensation Act, Ala.
-Code. § 25-5-1, et seq. applies to all employers in Alabama.
-Employees who suffer injuries and/or occupational diseases arising out of and in the course of their employment may be eligible to receive several types of benefits under the Workers’ Compensation Act.
-A workplace injury must be immediately reported to the employer; failing to timely report an injury may result in a denial of benefits.
+Code § 25-5-1, et seq. applies to all employers in Alabama.
+Employees who suffer injuries and/or occupational diseases arising out of and in the course of their employment may be eligible to receive several types of benefits under the Workers' Compensation Act.
 Ala.
+Code § 25-5-31.
+A workplace injury must be immediately reported to the employer; failing to report an injury in a timely manner may result in a denial of benefits.
+Ala.
 Code 25-5-78.
 Employees must make their claim within two years of the accident.
 Ala.
 Code § 25-5-80.
-Also, Alabama recognizes a claim for retaliation under that prohibits discharging an employee solely because the employee sought workers' compensation benefits.
+Also, Alabama recognizes a claim for retaliation that prohibits discharging an employee solely because the employee sought workers' compensation benefits.
 Ala.
 Code § 25-5-11.1.

 The Alabama Workers' Compensation Commission administers this law, and additional information regarding the Act may be accessed at labor.alabama.gov/wc/benefits.aspx.